Arsenal injuries: Bukayo Saka and Martin Odegaard taken off against Leeds with Liverpool showdown next weekend

 Arsenal's injury concerns deepened further on Saturday Night Football as Bukayo Saka and Martin Odegaard were taken off against Leeds.

-Gunners captain Odegaard went down under a challenge in the first half and suffered what appeared to be a shoulder injury, coming off having initially played on.
+Gunners captain Odegaard went down under a challenge in the first half and suffered a shoulder injury, coming off having initially played on.

-Arsenal's woes worsened in the second half when Saka - who had scored Arsenal's second goal on the stroke of half-time - went down with what looked like a pulled left hamstring.
+Arsenal's woes worsened in the second half when Saka - who had scored Arsenal's second goal on the stroke of half-time - went down with an issue in his left hamstring.

-"You can read his lips," said Gary Neville on co-commentary for Sky Sports.

-"He said: 'Oh my God'.
-This is something he doesn't like.
-It's a tough start, he's a tough kid.
-He doesn't go down injured easily, if ever."

 - Eberechi Eze joins Arsenal from Crystal Palace